Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 Why?
 Because markets spend a disproportionate amount of time near their highs.
 The 10% correction you are waiting for may come in 2 months or in 18 months.
 The months you are out are months of compounding foregone.

-If you want a fee-only advisor to review whether your current SIP allocation still matches your goals, get a free portfolio audit.
+If you want a fee-only advisor to review whether your current SIP allocation still matches your goals, Find a Fee Only Investment Advisor.

 Why the "Expensive Market" Instinct Feels Right But Isn't

 The logic behind pausing at ATH goes: "markets are expensive right now, I'm buying at peak, I should wait for a better entry."
 This is a coherent instinct.
-It is also, in the context of a long-horizon SIP, the wrong framing.
+In the context of a long-horizon SIP, though, it is usually the wrong framing.

 SIPs are designed as a valuation-agnostic tool.
 You are not making a single large bet at peak — you are adding a small increment every month.
 That increment at peak NAV is one of 120 or 240 increments.
 Even if this particular month turns out to be a local high, the damage to your XIRR from that one overpriced instalment is negligible.